Energy company reviews

 By Sarah Ingrams

-Keep reading to find out what Npower’s customers think of it and to see if Npower offers value for money.
+Read on to find out what Npower’s customers think of it, and to see whether Npower offers value for money.

 See how Npower compares on price with your current deal – compare energy prices with Which?
 Switch.